Be part of the exciting manufacturing industry!

 Additional Skills Covered:

-- GMAW – Gas Metal ARC Welding (plate and pipe)
+- GMAW – Gas Metal ARC Welding (plate)

-- GTAW – Gas Tungsten ARC Welding (plate and pipe)
+- GTAW – Gas Tungsten ARC Welding (plate)

 - OAC – Acetylene Cutting